colmo23/notes/life/critical-thinkind.md

 - Why are we doing this?
 - What are the right questions to ask?
 - What can we safely assume?
-- Are we using insights from the wisets point of view?
+- Are we using insights from the wisest point of view?
 - How strongly is our reasoning supported by relevant information?
 - Are we all agreeing on the meaning of this idea or concept?
 - What's the best way to interpret this information?